The University's mission is to pursue excellence in education and research.

 In the first instance, students are directed to raise their concerns with the appropriate member of staff or the Placement Supervisor.
 Students are expected to raise their concerns through the mechanism that exists within their Faculty or School.
 The student can also use the Placement Provider’s own complaints procedure.

-Where the student is dissatisfied, the matter can be raised by submitting a Stage 1: Formal Complaint Form as part of the Student Complaint Procedure.
+Where the student is dissatisfied, the matter can be raised by submitting one of the following forms depending on how you are registered with CCCU:

 If the concern relates to the administration or management of the Apprenticeship by the University, the Student Complaints Procedure applies.